 The same goes for asset or employment documentation.
 If a borrower prefers not to verify asset reserves or disclose employment history, the loan may also be referred to as an Alt-A loan.
 These factors alone can lead to Alt-A categorization, even if the associated credit score is excellent and down payment ample.

-This is a fuzzy aspect of Alt-A lending, because Alt-A loans can yield credit scores from 620 to 800+.
+This is a fuzzy aspect of Alt-A lending, because Alt-A loans can yield credit scores from 620 all the way up to 800+.
 I suppose the general rule you can count on is that Alt-A loans will not fall below a credit score of 620, which is typically reserved for subprime loans.

 In the credit realm, you can also reasonably assume that Alt-A borrowers may have some permissible blemishes or shortcomings on their credit reports, but nothing too harrowing.
 If they do have a bankruptcy filing or major derogatory accounts, this could be grounds for a subprime loan.